Lightning round: What is a test persona?

 When is it relevant?

-When you need to come up with a system’s different functional flows or possible problem areas, emphatizing with test personas can be a great help.
+When you need to come up with a system’s different functional flows or possible problem areas, emphasizing with test personas can be a great help.

 How do I make one?

-Think about who the users are, why they use the system, and what problems they can encounter.
+Think about whom the users are, why they use the system, and what problems they can encounter.
 Condense that information to a nice visual format that can be referred to when you work.

 Things that can describe a test persona